packit/research/source-git-monorepos/README.md

 validity of the trigger to the paths defined.

-When the `packages` key is used, jobs have their `handle.paths` set to the list of `package_paths` of the packages to be handled by the job.
+When the `packages` key is used, jobs have their `handle.paths` set to the list of `package.paths` of the packages to be handled by the job.
 If `packages` is not used, the default value is the path of the root of the Git repo.